stat545ubc-2022/assignment-b3-Meredithxu123/README.md

 2️⃣ **Feature #2:** Added an McDonald image in the sidebarPanel to make the app itself more visualized

-3️⃣ **Feature #3:** Allowed the user to search for multiple McDonald's menu categories at once instead of only a one at a time by using the `selectInput()` function with an addition parameter `multiple = TRUE`.
+3️⃣ **Feature #3:** Allowed the user to search for multiple McDonald's menu categories at once instead of only a one at a time by using the `selectInput()` function with a parameter `multiple = TRUE`.

 4️⃣ **Feature #4:** Added a feature that allows the user to decide on the colours of the bars in the plot.